nkapatos/mindweaver/clients/neoweaver/docs/commands.md

 " Create a new untitled note
 :NeoweaverNotesNew

-" Create a note with a title :NeoweaverNotesNewWithTitle
+" Capture a quicknote
+:NeoweaverNotesQuick
 ```

 ### Managing Notes